danialkhilji/NETFLIX-Recommendation-Model/README.md

 along with "movie_titles.csv" file.
 This project did a basic data analysis in the Jupyter-Notebook and then used pyhton built-in libraries to implement recommendation model of NETFLIX.
+The models used are Collaborative Filtering and Pearsons'R correlation.